garyherd/frontend-nanodegree-resume/README.md

 ## Lessons learned
 * It's important to keep code well organized so it's easier to read and debug.
-* Use online checkers and beautufiers.
+* Use online checkers and beautifiers.
 It's easy to miss semicolons and curly braces in JavaScript.